IceGiant/articles/010717-crypto-101-outline.md

    - Credit card information for eCommerce
    - Digital Rights Management
    - Digital signing to validate text
-     - Touch on what authentication is, whiy it's useful
+     - Touch on what authentication is, why it's useful